metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `last_probe_time` (String) lastProbeTime is the time we probed the condition.
 - `last_transition_time` (String) lastTransitionTime is the time the condition transitioned from one status to another.
 - `message` (String) message is the human-readable message indicating details about last transition.
-- `reason` (String) reason is a unique, this should be a short, machine understandable string that gives the reasonfor condition's last transition.
-If it reports 'ResizeStarted' that means the underlyingpersistent volume is being resized.
+- `reason` (String) reason is a unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
+If it reports 'ResizeStarted' that means the underlying persistent volume is being resized.